-To make that decision based on data, start using an intermediate analytics tool such as Woopra, Amplitude or Mixpanel (they all have free subscriptions).
-Check out user behaviour.
+To make that decision based on data for your SaaS product, start using an intermediate analytics tool such as Woopra, Amplitude or Mixpanel (they all have free subscriptions).
+Check out user behavior.
 What makes them pay you?
 What is the common thing they don’t do before they leave your website and never come back?

 After setting your goal depending on your “Aha moment”, now it’s time to create the onboarding process.

 User onboarding tools decrease onboarding cost per customer

 Let me tell you this once: Developing your own user onboarding process will increase your onboarding cost per customer vastly!

 - #1 – You probably have a small team and everyone has already too many things to do, every day.
 Instead of focusing on your product and improving it, why cut down development resources from your main business to build onboarding?

 I see that #1 was not enough for you.
 You want to build your own onboarding because no other tool can know your product better than you.
 Now you’ll see why I’m insisting.